Ian Borg: Minister for Foreign and European Affairs and Trade

 In March 2022, Borg was appointed Minister for Foreign and European Affairs and Trade.
 In this role, he has been actively engaged in advancing Malta’s foreign policy objectives, particularly in the areas of global peace, security, and economic development.
 Borg’s diplomatic efforts have been recognized at various levels, including his chairpersonship of the United Nations Security Council in February 2023 and April 2024.
 He is also serving as the 2024 Chair-in-Office of the Organization for Security and Cooperation in Europe (OSCE), where he has been instrumental in addressing pressing global challenges while helping this organization secure the required resources and leadership for its future sustainability.

 In February 2024, Borg visited Ukraine as his first international visit as Chairman-in-Office in a show of solidarity amid ongoing conflict.
 During his visit, he emphasized the importance of education in the face of adversity, writing "L-edukazzjoni hija l-akbar ċavetta għall-paċi" (Education is the key to peace) on the walls of a bombed school in a symbolic act of support.
 This visit underscored Malta’s commitment to global peace and the protection of fundamental rights during wartime.
 Borg’s leadership continues to be recognized internationally, and in 2025, he will chair the Maltese Presidency of the Council of Europe, further contributing to Malta’s role in promoting democracy, human rights, and the rule of law across Europe.

 Deputy Leader for Parliamentary Affairs

 In September 2024, Dr. Ian Borg was elected Deputy Leader for Parliamentary Affairs of Partit Laburista (Labour Party).
 In this regard, he was thus appointed Deputy Prime Minister, in addition to his role as Minister for Foreign and European Affairs and Trade.
 This new position further strengthens his influence within the Maltese government, where he will play a critical role in coordinating legislative initiatives and overseeing parliamentary matters, solidifying his standing as a key figure in Malta's political landscape.

 Minister for Tourism

 After Clayton Bartolo tendered his resignation from the Labour Party on 26 November 2024, Ian Borg was assigned the Tourism portfolio in addition to his role as Deputy Prime Minister and Minister for Foreign and European Affairs and Trade.

+Minister for Health

+After Labour's 2026 general election victory, Ian Borg was appointed Minister for Health.